cloudentity/ce-apigee-integration/openbanking/README.md

 * Now financroo requests "Go Bank" accounts, balances & transactions APIs using above CDR accessTokens

-* Go Bank APIs are exposed & protected by ApiGeex and the user consent and CDR accessToken is issued by Cloudentity.
-Apigeex checks with Cloudentity to ensure customer consent is in place before returning data to Financroo
+* Go Bank APIs are exposed & protected by ApigeeX and the user consent and CDR accessToken is issued by Cloudentity.
+ApigeeX checks with Cloudentity to ensure customer consent is in place before returning data to Financroo

 ![Cloudentity-ApigeeX](./images/ce-cdr-quickstart-financroo-app.png)